amidabuddha/console-chat-gpt/README.md

    python3 -m pip install -r requirements.txt
    ```

-4. Get your API key from [OpenAI](https://platform.openai.com/account/api-keys), [MistralAI](https://console.mistral.ai/user/api-keys/) or [Anthtopic](https://console.anthropic.com/settings/keys) depending on your selected LLM
+4. Get your API key from [OpenAI](https://platform.openai.com/account/api-keys), [MistralAI](https://console.mistral.ai/user/api-keys/) or [Anthropic](https://console.anthropic.com/settings/keys) depending on your selected LLM.

 5. The `config.toml.sample` will be automatically copied into `config.toml` upon first run, with a prompt to enter your API key/s.
-Feel free to change any of the other defaults that are not available in the "settings" in-app menu as per your needs.
+Feel free to change any of the other defaults that are not available in the `settings` in-app menu as per your needs.

 6. Run the executable: